Zero89-sys/Awesome-Dev-Resources/README.md

 This repository serves as a directory of the technologies I use and the resources I learn from.

 ## 🖥 Desktop Development
-* [Avalonia UI](https://github.com/AvaloniaUI/Avalonia) - A great open-source framework for cross-platform applications.
+* [Avalonia UI]([https://github.com/AvaloniaUI/Avalonia](https://avaloniaui.net/)) - A great open-source framework for cross-platform applications.
-* [MAUI](https://dotnet.microsoft.com/en-us/apps/maui) - Microsoft's successor to Xamarin for native apps.
+* [MAUI](https://dotnet.microsoft.com/en-us/apps/maui) - Official multi-platform app UI for native mobile and desktop apps.

 ## 🌐 Web & Backend (Learning Roadmap 2026)
 I am currently expanding my skills into full-stack development with a focus on: